Vitols999/QMS-WIKI/DocGisItemsWpt.md

 To create a new waypoint proceed as follows:

-* Goto a map window and zoom it to the region in which the new waypoint should be located.
+* Go to a map window and zoom it to the region in which the new waypoint should be located.
 * Right-click in the map window to open its context menu.
 * Click the menu entry `Add waypoint`.
 * Select